guyrosillo/finalexam/test1/questions.md

 2. Change the background color of the "colleges" list

-3. Remove the bullets from the "topics" list items (but not the "colleges" list items) by using the text-decoration property
+3. Remove the bullets from the "topics" list items (but not the "colleges" list items).
+If you forget the property name, ask Google

 4. Change the display property on all the list items in the "colleges" list so that that are all on the same line